 V: Why have you chosen to focus so solely on cashmere sweaters?

 Growing up, we always wore our parents cashmere.
 We loved it, but most cashmere sweaters have a tight fit and are plain in color.
-We saw potential in creating a modern relax fit for all, and when graphics came into the equation, LL was born.
+We saw potential in creating a modern relaxed fit for all, and when graphics came into the equation, LL was born.
 This is our homage to the classic cashmere crewneck.
 We did just release a beanie, part of the Angelica Hicks Intervention.
 And we are open to slowly integrating other products.
 But the crewneck will always be the main event.

 Mongolia is the cashmere epicenter of the world.
 There is no better cashmere than Mongolian cashmere.
 Even though cashmere pieces can be manufactured anywhere, the best raw material comes from Mongolia.
 In order to survive the harsh weather transitions, the Hircus goats, grow a soft duvet or undercoat of remarkably fine and soft fibers masked under a rougher coat of hair.
 During the milder days of spring, generations of herders skillfully use the combing technique to gently shear the undercoat by hand.
-We support this century old tradition by manufacturing locally in Mongolia, from the herder to the finished product.
+We support this century-old tradition by manufacturing locally in Mongolia, from the herder to the finished product.

 V: How did this concept go from an idea to a reality?